Skip to main content

 Back in the sevvo UI, the Agent deployments page should now show your agent as Connected, with a recent heartbeat timestamp.
 If it stays on Pending for more than a minute, see Deploying the agent → Troubleshooting.

 Open Connections → New connection, pick Postgres, and fill in host, port, database, username, password, and SSL mode.
 Click Test connection.
-The UI asks your agent to test the credentials from its network.
+Your browser asks the agent at the configured data-plane URL to test the credentials from the agent’s network.
 On save, native database credentials are stored on the control plane as a temporary JSON payload until encrypted vault storage lands.
 On success, you will see Connected and a validatedAt timestamp.

 From your new connection, click Preview query and enter a read-only statement:

-The agent executes the query against your database, caps the result at 100 rows, sanitizes values, and returns a small tabular payload for the UI to render.
-This is the one place sevvo’s control plane receives row data — see Security for why this is safe by construction.
+The agent executes the query against your database, caps the result at 100 rows, sanitizes values, and returns a small tabular payload directly to your browser for the UI to render.
+Preview rows do not pass through sevvo’s control plane.
+See Security for the controls applied to this path.

 Next steps